Amazon Abandoned Cart: Is it Common?

 You should keep in mind that consumers will not hesitate to choose your competitor’s product, for even a difference of a penny in the cost.
 They will move to where they are offered a better price.

-In addition, shoppers tend to abandon their carts even when the overall price gets too high.
-This includes taxes and other charges.
-You can be direct about all the additional costs and argue that you have faster delivery services or better features worth the long-term investment.
+In addition, shoppers tend to abandon their carts when the overall price gets too high.
+You can be direct about all the additional costs and argue that you have faster delivery services or better features that are worth the investment.